hasenbanck/toa/SPECIFICATION.md

 The protection level determines the codeword structure:

-- Light: MUST use 239 data bytes + 16 parity bytes (can correct 8 bytes per codeword)
+- Standard: MUST use 239 data bytes + 16 parity bytes (can correct 8 bytes per codeword)
-- Medium: MUST use 223 data bytes + 32 parity bytes (can correct 16 bytes per codeword)
+- Paranoid: MUST use 223 data bytes + 32 parity bytes (can correct 16 bytes per codeword)
-- Heavy: MUST use 191 data bytes + 64 parity bytes (can correct 32 bytes per codeword)
+- Extreme: MUST use 191 data bytes + 64 parity bytes (can correct 32 bytes per codeword)

 All protection levels MUST use the same field parameters as metadata protection: